skwirrel/frameworx/README.md

 This creates a single new stick.
 The start and end are specified as three element arrays defining X,Y and Z coordinate in Cartesian space.
 The thickness specified is multiplied by the radius provided when the whole framework is finally written to the .STL file (see framework.renderStl()).

 Sticks can't be sent to an STL file on their own - they must be added to a framework.
-Stick have translate, rotate and scale methods which are identical to frameworks as detailed below.
+Sticks have translate, rotate and scale methods which are identical to frameworks as detailed below.

 #### example ####